Search within:

 Bio

-Josh Antonuccio has spent over two decades in multiple industry roles, as a music producer, musician, audio specialist, technology adventurist, studio owner, and media journalist.
-Originally from Pittsburgh, PA, he was the owner and operator of 3 Elliott Studio, a thriving music and post-production studio that served as his creative home since 2001.
-Josh has worked extensively in higher education for over 15 years, establishing innovative music and media industry curriculums and developing the expansion of experience-based music industry education.
+Josh Antonuccio has traversed multiple industry roles through his years in the music industry: music producer, artist, audio specialist, technology adventurist, studio owner, and media journalist.
+Originally from Pittsburgh, PA, he was the owner and operator of 3 Elliott Studio, a thriving music and post-production studio that served as his creative home.
+Josh has worked extensively in higher education since 2007, establishing innovative music and media industry curricula and developing the expansion of experience-based music industry education.
+He is a Grammy-voting member of The Recording Academy, an ASCAP-affiliated songwriter (winning a new songwriter award in 2001), a member of the Audio Engineering Society, and a board member of Stuart’s Opera House.

-He has worked as a producer and engineer with a multitude of signed and independent artists and was a member/producer of bands that courted successful deals with independent labels.
-As well, he has worked on sound design for both short and feature-length films.
+He is an independent artist who writes and records with Swanpalace, a partnership with producer/drummer Jim Eno of Spoon.
+Over 20 years he worked as a producer and engineer with a multitude of signed and independent artists, and was a member/producer of bands that courted successful deals with independent labels.
 With an abundance of both music and film credits to his name, his releases have been featured in various films, commercials, and TV shows, as well as news outlets including Pitchfork, NPR, Paste Magazine, VH1, MTV, The Onion/AV Club, Stereogum, and Magnet Magazine.
+Additionally, he has worked on sound design for both short and feature-length films.

-He is the producer and host of "The Sycamore Sessions" (formerly the Gladden House Sessions), a partnership with the Nelsonville Music Festival and WOUB Public Media, which allows MDIA students to produce live interview and performance sessions with national and regional artists.
-He has now produced over 110 episodes which has included notable artists such as Tyler Childers, Sierra Farrell, Big Thief, Lake Street Dive, and many others.
+He was the producer and host of "The Sycamore Sessions" (formerly the Gladden House Sessions), a partnership with the Nelsonville Music Festival and WOUB Public Media, which brought students to produce live interview and performance sessions with national and regional artists.
+The series produced over 140 episodes for international distribution, garnering millions of views from music lovers worldwide.
+The series ran from 2014 to 2025 and included a range of notable artists including Tyler Childers, Sierra Ferrell, Big Thief, Lake Street Dive, and many others.
 In 2019, the show was nominated for a regional Emmy.
-The series enters its' 8th year of production in 2023 with nearly 4 million views across past seasons.

 Josh is the faculty advisor of Brick City Records, the student-run record label in the School of Media Arts and Studies, as well as WIMI (Women in Music Industry), a student organization that provides networking and mentorship opportunities for female OU MDIA students pursuing careers in the music business.

-His specialty in teaching includes core classes on the business of music; entrepreneurship; revenue streams of the emerging music industry, introductory, intermediate, and advanced music production and technology classes, as well as courses in sound design.
+His specialty in teaching includes core classes on the business of music; entrepreneurship in the emerging music industry, artificial intelligence and music, and introductory, intermediate, and advanced music production and technology classes.

 Education